Daniel-KM/UpgradeToOmekaS/README.md

 records, files, config, themes and some plugins.

 [Omeka S] is a remastered, up-to-date and improved release of Omeka, built for the semantic web, multi-sites and multilingual.
-So this plugin allows to use new features without the mess-up of a manual upgrade process.
+So, this plugin allows to use this new features without the mess-up of a manual upgrade process.
+The main point is to keep original metadata unchanged, but improved to take care of new features of Omeka S.

 The original install of Omeka Classic is kept and not modified: it remains available.
-If the upgrade is fine for your digital library or your exhibit, simply modify the paths on your server.
+If the upgrade is fine for your digital library or your exhibit, generally with a new standard theme, simply modify the paths on your server.

+A compatibility layer is available for themes with the module [Upgrade from Omeka Classic], that is installed automatically too.
+The themes are restructured and upgraded, but custom functions may fail.
+In that case, use new [themes], or use the template engine [Twig] via the [module Twig], or contact me.
+Anyway, in all cases, the theme should be reviewed, because there will be visual glitches and fixes in most of the cases.
+This compatibility layer is needed only when an upgraded theme is used.

 Of course, if a plugin doesn’t exist under Omeka S, it won’t be upgraded.
 Furthermore, a processor should be written to upgrade data.
-There are already such a  processor for the most common plugins, that are integrated or have an equivalent module: [Dublin Core Extended], [Embed Codes], [Exhibit Builder], [Geolocation],  [More User Roles],  [Simple Pages], [Social Bookmarking], [Universal Viewer].
-If enabled, the modules will be automatically installed.
+There are already such a  processor for the most common plugins, that are integrated or have an equivalent module: [Dublin Core Extended], [Embed Codes], [Exhibit Builder], [Geolocation],  [More User Roles],  [Simple Pages], [Social Bookmarking], [Universal Viewer], [Guest User], etc. If enabled, the modules will be automatically installed.
 For other plugins, contact me.

 See the full list of [plugins for Omeka 2 and matching modules for Omeka S], and all [modules] and [themes] that are already available for Omeka S.

-A compatibility layer is available for themes with the module [Upgrade from Omeka Classic], that is installed automatically too.
-The themes are restructured and upgraded, but custom functions may fail.
-In that case, use new [themes], use the template engine [Twig] via the [module Twig], or contact me.
-Anyway, in all cases, the theme should be reviewed, because there may be some visual glitches.

-This compatibility layer is needed only when an upgraded theme is used.

-Omeka S is still in a beta phase, but it can be already used for common sites.

 Benefits